Egypt-Open-Source/WebGetter/README.md

 ```sh
 chmod +x web_getter.sh
 ```
-After this type this command to open the tool
+After this enter this command to open the tool
 ```sh
 ./web_getter.sh
 ```
-- Now the tool is open.
+- Now the tool is opened.

 <div align="center">
   <img src="images/tool_sc.png" width="100%" alt="banner">
 </div>
 <br>

-- Now after the tool opens choose what you want
+- Now after the tool opened choose what you want

 - 1: It will get a basic website source code without any other website links with it and maybe not get videos and audio too.